Alimatu-Saadiat/PCM_DF/README.md

 # Promotion Time Cure Model (PTCM) with Machine Learning Incidence Modeling

-This repository contains R code for implementing and evaluating Promotion Time Cure Models (PTCMs) using several Logit, Spline and Decision Tree approaches for the incidence component and proportional hazards regression for the latency component.
+This repository contains R code for implementing and evaluating Promotion Time Cure Models (PTCMs) using  Logit, Spline and Decision Tree approaches for the incidence component and proportional hazards regression for the latency component.

 The project was developed using the cutaneous melanoma dataset and includes: